mandrean/one-time-share/README.md

 Also if the link gets to a malicious user before the recipient accesses it, the data can be exposed to that malicious user.

 And of course, as most of the services today, this service can't give guarantees that it never gets hacked, or that my hosting provider won't access the data on the server.
-How to deal with that below.
+Below is some info about how to deal with that.

 ### What limitations does the service have?